Cold-shooting Terps come up short vs. Hokies in Big Ten/ACC Challenge

 Hokies take control

-The Hokies took a 31-29 lead into the break, boosted by Hunter Cattoor’s three-pointer out of a timeout with 38 seconds to go.
-The Terps came up empty on their final possession of the half, and Virginia Tech stretched its lead to four points with a basket to open the second half.
+The Hokies took a 31-29 lead into halftime, boosted by Hunter Cattoor’s three-pointer out of a timeout with 38 seconds to go.
+The Terps came up empty on their final possession and Virginia Tech stretched its lead to four with a Mutts basket to open the second half.

-Maryland’s defense clicked into gear, forcing the Hokies into 13 straight misses.
-The Terps extended their lead to seven with 11:58 to go, but they didn’t capitalize on the Hokies’ shooting trouble as much as they could have.
+Maryland’s defense then clicked into gear, forcing the Hokies into 13 straight misses.
+The Terps’ lead was seven with 11:58 to go, but they didn’t capitalize on the Hokies’ shooting trouble as much as they could have.
 Maryland’s five starters had a nine-minute stretch without scoring midway through the second half.
+Ayala, the team’s leading scorer last season, finished with two points on 1-for-9 shooting.

+“I feel like everybody gets a little upset when we can’t capitalize on certain things,” Scott said.

-The Hokies ended their field goal drought, thanks to a three-pointer from Cattoor with 9:57 to go, and Virginia Tech tied the game three minutes later.
+The Hokies finally ended their field goal drought on a three-pointer by Cattoor with 9:57 to go, and Virginia Tech tied the score less than three minutes later.
 From there, the Hokies had control.
+Aluma paced Virginia Tech with 17 points and Mutts added 16 to help the Hokies rebound after two losses in the NIT Season Tip-Off last week in New York.

+“We were not very good in Brooklyn,” Virginia Tech Coach Mike Young said, “and there was a little desperation.”

-Wahab excels
+Wahab excels early

-The Hokies had few answers for Wahab, who made seven of eight from the field and all four of his free throw attempts.
+The Hokies had few answers for Wahab, who made 7 of 8 tries from the field and all four of his free throws.

-After an excellent start to his Maryland career, the Georgetown transfer’s offensive production had slowed a bit.
-He averaged 8.0 points over the previous five games, but he started fast Wednesday night, scoring seven points in the first five minutes and 14 by halftime.
+After an excellent start to his time at Maryland, the Georgetown transfer’s offensive production had slowed a bit.
+He had averaged 8.0 points over the previous five games, but he started fast Wednesday, scoring seven points in the first five minutes and 14 by halftime.

-Turgeon recently said, “if Q’s not scoring one-on-one, we’re not going to be great.”
-Against Virginia Tech, Wahab won most of those battles under the basket.
-But Maryland couldn’t get much production from anywhere else.
+Turgeon recently said, “If Q’s not scoring one-on-one, we’re not going to be great.”
+Against Virginia Tech, Wahab won most of those battles under the basket, but Maryland couldn’t get much production from anywhere else.

 Wahab picked up his third foul with 15:02 remaining and his fourth with 8:52 to go.
-Without Wahab on the court, freshman forward Reese had an opportunity to flash his potential.
-Reese used his athleticism to swat balls away from the rim, picking up four blocks, which all came in the second half.
+Without Wahab on the court, Reese had an opportunity to flash his potential.
+He used his athleticism to swat balls away from the rim, picking up four blocks — all in the second half.

+After Turgeon put Wahab back in with 5:45 to go, “he just made some big-time defensive mistakes, so we went back with Juju,” Turgeon said, referring to Reese, who entered with 2:39 remaining.
+“Juju guards a little bit better out there and recognizes things a little bit quicker.
+But our offense was a lot better when [Wahab] was in the game.
+That was clearly obvious to everyone there.”

 Bias honored

-Thousands of gold replica jerseys with Len Bias’s No. 34 filled Xfinity Center for the team’s first home game since the Maryland legend was posthumously inducted into the National Collegiate Basketball Hall of Fame.
-As a Terp, Bias developed into one of the nation’s best players, garnering ACC player of the year honors twice and earning a first-team All-America nod in 1986.
-Just two days after the Boston Celtics selected Bias as the No. 2 pick in the 1986 NBA draft, he died of cardiac arrest related to a cocaine overdose.
+Thousands of gold replica jerseys with Len Bias’s No. 34 filled Xfinity Center for the team’s first home game since the Maryland legend was posthumously inducted to the National Collegiate Basketball Hall of Fame.
+As a Terp, Bias developed into one of the nation’s best players, garnering ACC player of the year honors twice.
+Just two days after the Boston Celtics selected Bias with the No. 2 pick in the 1986 NBA draft, he died of cardiac arrest related to a cocaine overdose.

 “He's one of the all-time great college basketball players,” Turgeon said.
 “His mom and dad are on board with this.
 It’s about education.
 It's about educating our players about Len Bias.
 It’s about educating young people about drugs and all that kind of stuff.
 So there's a lot of good that's going to come out of this.”